Edi013/WebScraper/README.md

 # Web Scraper

-## Project Objective
-This script is designed to scrape web pages using Chrome for URLs and store the data in a PostgreSQL database.
+This script is designed to scrape web pages for URLs and store the data in a PostgreSQL database.

 ## Table of Contents
 - [Features](#features)